ProjectASAP/sketchlib-rust/docs/fold_sketch_design.md

 ## 1. Motivation

-In time-windowed stream monitoring, a query window of duration T is divided into n sub-windows of duration T/n.
+In time-windowed queries (e.g., tumbling windows), a query window of duration T is divided into n sub-windows of duration T/n.
 Each sub-window maintains a Count-Min Sketch (CMS) summarizing the items that arrive during that interval.
 At query time, sub-window sketches are merged element-wise to answer frequency or heavy-hitter queries over the full window.

 The fundamental problem: **every sub-window must allocate a full R x W CMS**, where W is the width required for the final merged query's accuracy guarantee.
 This width is dictated by the full window's stream volume and error tolerance, not by the sub-window's cardinality.